Metropolis (comics): Video games

 Metropolis appears in several video games, including Superman, Superman: Shadow of Apokolips, Superman: The Man of Steel, Superman Returns, Mortal Kombat vs. DC Universe, where it is shown partially in ruins following the Justice League's fight with Darkseid, and it appears in DC Universe Online.

-In Batman: Arkham Asylum, an inmate states that he would prefer moving to Metropolis to living in fear of the Batman while in Gotham City.
-In the game's sequel, Batman: Arkham City, Batman and Talia al Ghul mention having a date there at some point prior to the game.
-Hugo Strange considers replicating the Arkham City project in Metropolis.
-"Metropolis" is also the password to open the monorail.
-In Batman: Arkham Knight, some thugs will discuss how "the only thing that can make this worse is if that freak from Metropolis flew in here."

-The city appears in the game Injustice: Gods Among Us, in two different forms- a Prime Earth version, in which the Joker attempts and fails to destroy the city with an atomic bomb, and an alternate universe Earth version, which occurs as a result of the Joker succeeding in his plot, which also involved the death of Lois Lane and Superman's unborn son.
+Metropolis appears in the game Injustice: Gods Among Us, in two different forms- a Prime Earth version, in which the Joker attempts and fails to destroy the city with an atomic bomb, and an alternate universe Earth version, which occurs as a result of the Joker succeeding in his plot, which also killed Lois Lane and Superman's unborn son.
 The alternate universe, or "Regime" Metropolis is used as a playable fighting stage.
 Here, it has been rebuilt into a more dystopian city, which is where the "prime" Batman and Joker end up when they are accidentally transported there.
 The Prime Earth version, however, is not a playable stage in the game, and is only shown as a cameo in the game's story mode.
 One notable feature in each version of Metropolis is a statue depicting Superman with a globe.
 In the Prime universe, the statue depicts Superman standing below the globe, carrying it above his head, symbolizing that he follows the world's rules.
 On the other hand, in the Regime universe, the statue depicts Superman standing above the globe with his arms folded, symbolizing that the world follows his rules, as he has become a tyrant following the destruction of the original Metropolis and the deaths of Lois Lane and their unborn son.
 Metropolis is the only stage in the game to have three sections: the city streets, the top of the Daily Planet, and a museum featuring past superhero costumes and weapons.